 Portsmouth couple arrested for child related sex offenses

+Arrested was Nathaniel L. Fodge, 37, of Portsmouth.
+Fodge was charged with one count of sexual battery, a third degree felony; one count of unlawful sexual conduct with a minor, a third degree felony; and one count of child endangerment, a third degree felony.
+Fodge was taken to the Scioto County Jail on a $150,000 bond.

+Also arrested was Andrea D. Crager, 37, of Portsmouth.
+Crager has been charged with one count of complicity to sexual battery, a third degree felony; one count of complicity to unlawful sexual conduct with a minor, a third degree felony; and one count of child endangerment, a third degree felony.
+Crager was taken to the Scioto County Jail on a $150,000 bond.

-Mar.
-29—PORTSMOUTH — Scioto County Sheriff David Thoroughman announced that his office responded to a domestic violence call on Saturday, March 26, 2022, that resulted in Andrea Crager being charged with domestic violence against a family member.
+Sheriff David Thoroughman said that his office responded to a domestic violence call on March 26 that resulted in Crager being charged with domestic violence against a family member.

-Sheriff Thoroughman stated that on Monday, March 28, 2022, Crager was released on bond and requested an escort to her house to obtain some belongings.
+Thoroughman said that, on Monday, Crager was released on bond and requested an escort to her house to obtain some belongings.
 During this escort, deputies received information of a possible sexual assault involving a minor.

-Detective Sergeant Jodi Conkel and the Scioto County Prosecutor's Office Special Victim Unit were contacted, resulting in Sergeant Conkel responding to the location for further investigation.
-The investigation revealed that a juvenile female had been having sexual conduct with an adult male for over a year.
+Detective Sgt.
+Jodi Conkel and the Scioto County Prosecutor's Office Special Victim Unit were contacted, resulting in Conkel responding to the location for further investigation.
+The sheriff's office said the investigation revealed that a juvenile female had been having sexual conduct with an adult male for over a year.

 Scioto County Children Services was contacted and responded.
 Two juvenile children were removed from the residence and placed into the care of Children Services.
 A juvenile female was first transported to Southern Ohio Medical Center, then transferred to Adena Health Systems, in Chillicothe, for treatment.

-Sheriff Thoroughman stated that the quick arrest was the direct result of his office working jointly with the Scioto County Prosecutor's Office and Scioto County Children Services.
+Thoroughman said the quick arrest was the direct result of his office working jointly with the Scioto County Prosecutor's Office and Scioto County Children Services.

-Arrested was Nathaniel L. Fodge, age 37, of 961 Main St., Portsmouth, Ohio.
-Fodge was charged with one count of Sexual Battery, a felony of the 3rd degree, one count of Unlawful Sexual Conduct with a Minor, a felony of the 3rd degree, and one count of Child Endangerment, a felony of the 3rd degree.
-Fodge is currently being held in the Scioto County Jail on a $150,000.00 bond.

-Also arrested was Andrea D. Crager, age 37, of 961 Main St., Portsmouth, Ohio.
-Crager has been charged with one count of Complicity to Sexual Battery, a felony of the 3rd degree, one count of Complicity to Unlawful Sexual Conduct with a Minor, a felony of the 3rd degree, and one count

-of Child Endangerment, a felony of the 3rd degree.
-Crager is currently being held in the Scioto County Jail on a $150,000.00 bond.

-Sheriff David Thoroughman stated that this is still an ongoing investigation that will result in more charges being presented to the grand jury on a later date.
-Anyone with information should contact Detective Sergeant Jodi Conkel @ 740-351-1091
+Thoroughman said this is still an ongoing investigation that will result in more charges being presented to the grand jury on a later date.
+Anyone with information should contact Conkel at 740-351-1091.